 Gold production is energy intensive, resulting in a significant carbon footprint.
-A number of governments and/or governmental bodies have introduced or are contemplating regulatory changes in response to various climate change interest groups and the potential impact of climate change.
+A number of governments and/or governmental bodies have introduced or are contemplating regulatory changes in response to the potential impact of climate change.
 This type of legislation and possible future legislation and increased regulation regarding climate change could impose significant costs related to increased energy requirements, capital equipment, environmental monitoring and reporting and other costs to comply with such regulations.